Krassnig/use-destructuring/README.md

 ## Performance

 Per default React will rerender the entire form and **ALL** its child components.
 To only rerender components which have their props changed React components can be wrapped in [React.memo](https://react.dev/reference/react/memo) calls.
 To support the usage of `React.memo`, `useDestructuring` saves all its produced setter functions so that they do not change from one rerender to the next, much like `useState` (but not exactly).
 That means that in the ideal scenario only the leaf component that is edited and all its parents up until the component that holds the form state are rerendered.
-Rerender count can be reduced further by implementing a debounce in leaf fields that do not immidiately call `setState` (e.g. waiting while typing).
+Rerender count can be reduced further by implementing a debounce in leaf fields that do not immidiately call `setState` (e.g. wait while the user is typing).